Tyler-s-QSys-Resources/go-nuget-server/README.md

 Documentation states `<iconURL>` is depreciated for `<icon>` which can look for files in package instead of over http.
 However trying to pack with latest Nuget.exe fails on this against the schema.

 The server will run on port 80 by default.
-Other ports are untested.
+Other ports must be set in the JSON `host-url` field.

-NuGet does not support unsecure connections by default, therefore you must add a new source to the NuGet config file on your machine with the flag `allowInsecureConnections="true"`.
+NuGet does not support insecure connections by default, therefore you must add a new source to the NuGet config file on your machine with the flag `allowInsecureConnections="true"`.
 ```
 <add key="LocalTestSource" value="http://127.0.0.1/aligned-vision-group-plugins/" allowInsecureConnections="true" />
 ```